cpen333/cpen333.github.io/_lectures/lecture1_git.md

 ## Additional Resources

-For more practice with Git, try the following online tutorials
+We've covered quite a bit of material, but there is a lot more Git can do, and you'll eventually run into more complex issues that we haven't touched on.
+Luckily, since Git is so popular, you should be able to find solutions to any problem that come up on [StackOverflow](https://stackoverflow.com/documentation/git/topics).
+For more practice with Git, try going through the following online tutorials

 - Try-Git [(https://try.github.io)](https://try.github.io)
 - Atlassian's Git Tutorial [(https://www.atlassian.com/git/tutorials/what-is-git)](https://www.atlassian.com/git/tutorials/what-is-git)
 - Git-SCM's Git Tutorial [(https://git-scm.com/book/en/v2/Getting-Started-Git-Basics)](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics)